cienciadedatosysalud/IndicPy/docs/index.rst

 Indicator Builder
 =================

 Effortlessly generate indicator calculation script templates using `IndicatorBuilder`_.
-This web tool reads your CSV file, where each column represents an indicator along with its respective definition codes, and outputs a script template ready to be copied and used in R or Python.
-Streamline your data analysis workflow with IndicatorBuilder.
+This web tool reads a CSV file, where each column represents an indicator by including its respective definition codes, and outputs a script template ready to be copied and used in R or Python.
+You can streamline your data analysis workflow with 'IndicatorBuilder'.

+The use of 'IndicatorBuilder' complements the Python library `IndicPy`_ and the R package `IndicR`_, providing a easy-to-use tool scripting the definition of any indicator within your preferred programming environment.

 IndicPy for R